BulPlugins/BulPearl/README.md

 > which will enhance the performance.

 messages:
-  use_pearl: "&a[BULpearl] &aYou just used an enderpearl to teleport"
+  use_pearl: "&a[BulPearl] &eYou have used an Ender Pearl to teleport."
-  on_cooldown: "&a[BULpearl] &cYou have to wait %time% before using again an EnderPearl"
+  on_cooldown: "&a[BulPearl] &cYou must wait %time% before using an Ender Pearl again."
-  end_cooldown: "&a[BULpearl] &aYou can now us again an enderpearl"
+  end_cooldown: "&a[BulPearl] &eYou can now use an Ender Pearl."
-  craft_created: "&a[BULpearl] &aYou created a craft for EnderPearl"
+  craft_created: "&a[BulPearl] &eYou have created a craft for Ender Pearls."
-  reload: "&a[BULpearl] config reload"
+  reload: "&a[BulPearl] Configuration reloaded."
-  error_only_ingame: "&a[BULpearl] You can't use this command in the console'"
+  error_only_ingame: "&c[BulPearl] You can't use this command from the console."
-  error_unknow: "&c[BULpearl] Unknow command"
+  error_unknown: "&c[BulPearl] Unknown command."
+  error_craft_creator_disabled: "&c[BulPearl] The craft creator is disabled in the config.yml."
-  no_permission: "&c[BULpearl] you don't have the permission to reload the config"
+  no_permission: "&c[BulPearl] You do not have permission to reload the configuration."
 actionbar:
   on_cooldown: "&cYou can reuse an enderpearl in &e%time%s"
   end_cooldown: "&aYou can now use again an EnderPearl"